Instant Pot Beef Stew

 ***This recipe was tested with a 6 quart Instant Pot***

-• Using the Natural Pressure Release after pressure cooking the meat will actually help it become more tender.
-If you’re short on time, make sure to let it sit for at least 10-15 minutes after it is done pressure cooking.
-Then, you can Quick Release the rest of the pressure.
+• Let the pressure do the work: A natural pressure release makes the beef even more tender.
+If you’re short on time, try to let it sit for at least 10–15 minutes before releasing the rest manually.
+It’s worth the wait.

 Nutrition